volkanakkus/nuxt-lottie/README.md

 ## Methods

 You can control the animation with the following methods.
-These methods can be called by assigning a `ref` value to the `vue3-lottie` component.
-Look at the [Demos](#demos) for examples.
+These methods can be called by assigning a `ref` value to the `<Lottie>` component.

 - play
   - Plays the animation